top of page

 Integration of Knowledge and Ideas means how students are processing the information they learn.
 This is tricky to assess because it requires us to look for evidence of how someone’s mind works.
 One way is to ask students to compare and contrast texts, a fairly high-level skill.
 Second graders must be able to do this for different versions of the same story, such as Cinderella stories written by different authors or shared from different cultures.

-What does a typical Common Core text for second grade look like?
+So what does a typical Common Core text for second grade look like?
 Here’s an example from the Spectrum series of workbooks, a popular choice of supplemental material that a lot of teachers use:

-College and Career Readiness: what does that mean?
+Now let's talk about College and Career Readiness: what does that mean?
 According to the State Standards Initiative, it means graduates of a K-12 program can do the following:

 Demonstrate independence, • Build strong content knowledge, • Respond to the varying demands of audience, task, purpose, and discipline, • Comprehend as well as critique, • Value evidence, • Use technology and digital media strategically and capably, and Come to understand perspectives and cultures.